 Honest reviews of ARMADA's popular ski models by regular users

-ARMADA is a rider's brand founded in 2002 by JP Auclair and Tanner Hall.
-Since then, it has led the freeskiing world and continues to evolve.
-This season's featured models are reviewed honestly by average skiers.
+ARMADA is a riders' brand founded in 2002 by JP Auclair, Tanner Hall, and others.
+Since then, it has been a leading and evolving force in the freeskiing world.
+This season's must-have models are reviewed honestly by ordinary skiers.

 INDEX